Nutrition and Dietetics - CP

 Franciscan Center S217-U

 Dr. Schmitz is a former Peace Corps volunteer who became interested in the field of nutrition while working as a high school science teacher in Lesotho, Africa.
 She is a Registered Dietitian who has worked in the areas of research, nutrition education and nutritional counseling.
-She enjoys teaching courses in Nutrition Assessment, Medical Nutrition Therapy, Nutrient Metabolism and Capstone Research.
-She has been active in many professional associations related to nutrition and dietetics, most recently serving on the board of the Michigan Dietetic Educators and Preceptors.
+She enjoys teaching courses in Nutrition Assessment, Medical Nutrition Therapy, Advanced Human Nutrition and Experimental Foods and Research.

 M.S.
 Eastern Michigan University